TokenEngineeringCommunity/website/docs/academy-welcome.md

 ## TokenEngineering Academy

-The TokenEngineering Academy offers lectures, workshops and seminars for everyone interested in this emerging engineering field and aiming to put it into practice.
+The TokenEngineering Academy offers lectures, workshops, and seminars for everyone interested in this emerging field and putting it into practice.
-Please find below our current program including details on the course agenda and timelines.
-If you have any further questions, don't hesitate to contact us: <angela@tokenengineering.net>.
+We welcome crypto teams who aim to establish a proper token engineering practice.
+Please get in touch if you'd like to bring your team to TE Academy or collaborate with our students: <angela@tokenengineering.net>.

 ## Introduction to Token Engineering